taylorhayduk/90s_halloween/README.md

-# 90s Style Halloween
+# Choose your own adventure!

-> The ninetyist super awesome Halloween website you ever saw.
+> Make the coolest, giphy-est, adventure game you can!

 ## Table of Contents